CSharpRedotTools/ExampleMod/README.md

 ## How to Replace Game Assets
 You will need to know the exact path to the asset in the game.
 In order to find this out the game developer will either need to tell you this or you will need to figure out how to get this information yourself.

 In ValksGodotTools/Template, the path to a concept art jpg is `res://Template/Sprites/Concept Art/elk-skull-lodge.jpg`.
 If you would like to replace this you will need to recreate this exact path with the same file name.
+In this example mod this asset has been replaced with a picture of a cat.

 This means you can replace scenes, shaders, models, textures, sound effects, and music.
 You can import pretty much any kind of asset except for csharp scripts.